Flag of Anchorage, Alaska

-The flag of Anchorage, Alaska, was adopted by the city of Anchorage in 1973.
+The city flag of Anchorage, Alaska was adopted by the city of Anchorage in 1973.
 It is a field of yellow with the seal of the city, which features a blue anchor in the foreground as well as a blue airplane, yellow sun, and yellow sailboat in the background.
 The words "ANCHORAGE ALASKA" are also present.

 History

 In 1973, the city of Anchorage held a contest to adopt a city flag for the first time.
 Artist and longtime art professor at the University of Alaska Anchorage Joan Kimura submitted an acrylic painting of her design which was slightly adjusted and then adopted by the city.
-In 1975 the Anchorage Assembly passed a resolution to adapt the seal on the flag into the seal of city, which is still in use today.
+In 1975 the Anchorage Assembly passed a resolution to adapt the seal on the flag into the seal of the city, which is still in use today.

 Symbolism

 The large anchor is in reference to the city's name as well as its origin as an anchorage, notably for the third voyage of James Cook.
 The modern airplane symbolizes Anchorage's role as a transportation hub with its Ted Stevens Anchorage International Airport.
 The yellow sun symbolizes the city's variation in daylight across the seasons due to its northern latitude.
 The ship is HMS Resolution used by Captain James Cook in his exploration of the Cook Inlet, upon which Anchorage was founded.
 It is unknown what the field of yellow is meant to represent, but it is possibly in reference to the Yukon Gold Rush.